MicrosoftDocs/well-architected/well-architected/security/secure-development-lifecycle.md

 - **Write just enough code.**

-  Reduced code footprint also means reduced chances of security defects. **Reuse code and libraries that’s already in use and have been through security validations** instead of duplicating code.
+  When you reduce your code footprint, you also reduce the chances of security defects. **Reuse code and libraries that’s already in use and have been through security validations** instead of duplicating code.

   Taking advantage of Azure features is another way to prevent unnecessary code.
 One way is to use managed services.
 For more information, see [Use platform as a service (PaaS) options - Azure Architecture Center](/azure/architecture/guide/design-principles/managed-services).